Best broker for Spanish investors

 Is XTB a safe broker for Spanish investors?

-XTB is a publicly listed Polish company (Warsaw Stock Exchange) with a direct CNMV registration in Spain.
+XTB is a publicly listed Polish company (Warsaw Stock Exchange) with direct CNMV registration in Spain and a physical Madrid office.
 Client funds are segregated, and XTB Spain falls under FOGAIN protection for eligible accounts up to €100,000.
-Being CNMV-regulated is the strongest local-regulatory standing of the four brokers listed in this guide.
+It has the strongest local regulatory standing of the five brokers in this guide.